sarmaNayan/Lija/README.md

 # Lija
-Lija is a Tergeted word list genaration tool for password Cracking How to use this tool in Linux  ----- step 1: apt install gcc step 2  :- first open terminal. step 3 :- cd Lija step 4 :- chmod 777 run.bash step 5 :- ./run.bash
+Lija is a Tergeted word list genaration tool for password Cracking How to use this tool in Linux  ----- step 1:  first open terminal or shell step 2  :- apt install gcc step 3 :- cd Lija step 4 :- chmod 777 run.bash step 5 :- ./run.bash